What Is Churn and Why Is It Important?

-Churn is the number of customers you lose each month divided by the number of customers you have.
-It's a simple calculation, if you have 100 subscribers and you lose 5, your churn is 5%.
-For reasons we won't get into here, churn never includes the customers you gain in a month.
+Churn is the number of users you lose each month divided by the number of users you have.
+It's a simple calculation: if you have 100 subscribers and you lose 5, so your churn is 5%.
+For reasons we won't get into here, churn never includes the users you have gained in a month.

-So one of the best ways to increase your revenue and grow your business is to retain the business you already have.
+So one of the best ways to increase your revenue and grow your business is to retain the users you already have acquired.

-In Uscreen, reducing churn is an automation which means, you set it up once, and it works automatically for all cancelations.
+In Uscreen, reducing churn is automated, which means you set it up once, and it works automatically for all cancelations.
 We have this and other amazing features under our Marketing tab.

-There are three main parts in our Reduce Churn tool, so let's break it down.
+There are three main sections to our Reduce Churn tool, so let's break it down.

-First, right before the cancellation is confirmed in your store, your users will be asked why they want to cancel their subscription:
+First, right before the cancelation is confirmed on your site, your users will be asked why they want to cancel their subscription:

-The reason collected here is key to understanding how you can better improve your business to prevent users in similar circumstances from cancelling in the future.
-If the vast majority of your customers are cancelling because it's too expensive, well, you've got a decision to make: If I lower my subscription cost, will I retain and attract more customers to offset that reduction in revenue?
+If the vast majority of your users are canceling because it's too expensive, then you've got a decision to make.
+You can ask yourself: if you lower the subscription cost, will you retain and attract more users to offset that reduction in revenue?

 You can use their selected reasons to determine if you need to make other changes in your business to decrease churn.

-Next, immediately after completing the cancellation, a win-back email will go out offering a one-time discount on their next payment to continue with their subscription.
-Remember, the cancellation isn't finalized until the last day of their subscription, but as far as your user is concerned they have completed the cancellation.
+Immediately after completing the cancelation process, a win-back email will go out offering a one-time discount on their next payment to continue with their subscription.
+Remember that the cancelation isn't finalized until the last day of their subscription, but as far as your user is concerned, they have completed the cancelation process.

-This email is your first chance to win them back.
+The email is your first chance to win them back.
 We give you a template to work off and you choose the discount.
-For monthly subscriptions we recommend a discount of 75% off the next month and for a yearly subscription, 15% is best.
+For monthly subscriptions, we recommend a discount of 75% off for the next month, and for a yearly subscription, 15% is best.